Complex trend inference for high-dimensional piecewise locally stationary time series: Asymptotic results.

-where $I_r$ is any sub-interval of $T_r$, and $v_n$ is a sequence satisfying that $v_n\rightarrow \infty$ as well as that $v_n(n\bar s_{\min})^{-1/2}\log^{7/2} (pn)=o(1)$.
-If $p=O( n^\iota) $ for some $\iota>0$ then the upper bound can be simplified to $(C/(x\log^\epsilon n)+v_n)^{\log(pn)}$.
-Recall that $\underline s_{\min}=\min_{1\leq r\leq p}\underline s_r$. \end{theorem} \Cref{discrete} shows that we can compute the maximum test statistic at discrete times and for the sparse sequence of scales \eqref{sparsescale}.
-The discretized maximum test statistic will be close to $G_{\text{max}}(\mathbf{T})$ for high dimensional time series when the dimension $p\asymp \exp(n^\iota)$ for some $\iota>0$.
-Moreover, the discretization enables us to utilize the Gaussian approximation results developed in Appendix \ref{Gaussianapproximation} for sparse high dimensional nonstationary time series.
+where $I_r$ is any sub-interval of $T_r$, $\epsilon>1/2$ is defined in \eqref{sparsescaledelta}, and $v_n$ is a sequence satisfying that $v_n\rightarrow \infty$ as well as that $v_n(n\bar s_{\min})^{-1/2}\log^{7/2} (pn)=o(1)$.
+If $p=O( n^\iota) $ for some $\iota>0$ then the upper bound can be simplified to $(C/(x\log^\epsilon n)+v_n^{-1})^{\log(pn)}$. \end{theorem} Theorem \ref{discrete} shows that we can compute the maximum test statistic at discrete times and for the sparse sequence of scales \eqref{sparsescale}.
+The discretized maximum test statistic will be close to $G_{\text{max}}(\mathbf{T})$ for high-dimensional time series when the dimension $p\asymp \exp(n^\iota)$ for some $\iota>0$.
+Moreover, the discretization enables us to utilize the Gaussian approximation results developed in \apxref{Gaussian-approximation} for sparse high-dimensional nonstationary time series.
 Compared to the state-of-the-art Gaussian approximation results in \cite{dette2021confidence}, the new Gaussian approximation results in this paper further admit dramatically different sparsities among different dimensions and are valid on hyperrectangles, both of which are essential for the multiscale inference in this paper.

-\subsection{Limiting behavior of the test statistics}
+\subsection{Limiting behavior of the test statistics.}